Letter from the Editor: Greater Even Than Rome

 There is no natural explanation for Rome, just as there is no natural explanation for you!
 We believe that each of you is destined for greatness.
-You have parents that love you and teachers that have a passion for teaching, and all that is needed is for you to persevere, to never give up, to never make terms with the enemy.
+You have parents who love you and teachers who have a passion for teaching, and all that is needed is for you to persevere, to never give up, to never make terms with the enemy.
 And who is your enemy?
 Apathy, boredom, sloth, discouragement, despair, and defeat.
 Rome was defeated many times, but she never gave up.
-She lost many battles, but she never lost the war.
 She always came back to fight another day—and so must you.

 We hope that you have a good year and learn as much as you can.
 We hope that you persevere in your studies and never give up.
 And we pray that you will add to those Roman virtues of perseverance and courage the Christian virtues of humility, mercy, and charity.